-There are several types of medicine used to treat high blood pressure.
+There are many types of medicine used to treat high blood pressure.
 Your doctor will decide which type of medicine is right for you.
+These are the most common:

-Direct vasodilators relax the muscles in the blood vessel walls.
-This causes the blood vessels to widen.
+- Vasodilators (blood vessel dilators) relax the muscles in the blood vessel walls.
+This causes the blood vessels to widen (dilate) so blood can flow through better.

 All medicines can have side effects.
-Some possible side effects of high blood pressure medicines include the following:
+Some possible side effects of high blood pressure medicines include:

 - Diarrhea or constipation